Table Of Contents

 The way Amazon Aurora billing works is dependent on the cluster configuration and includes charges for DB instance, I/O, and storage.
 Any optional features that you decide to activate will also be factored into the billing.

-Should You Choose Amazon RDS Or Aurora And Why?
+Should You Choose Amazon RDS Or Aurora?

 Your choice between Amazon RDS and Aurora will depend on your specific needs.
 Here’s a summary of Aurora vs. RDS advantages and limitations, based on what we’ve learned in this guide, to help you pick the best AWS DB service.

-Pros and Cons of Amazon RDS
+Pros and cons of Amazon RDS

 Amazon RDS advantages include:

-• RDS supports up to seven DB engines; Aurora, MySQL, PostgreSQL, Microsoft SQL Server, MariaDB, Oracle, and RDS on Amazon OutPosts.
+• RDS supports up to seven DB engines: Aurora, MySQL, PostgreSQL, Microsoft SQL Server, MariaDB, Oracle, and RDS on Amazon OutPosts.

 • As an overlay technology, RDS works seamlessly with most database solutions, ensuring minimal changes to your existing applications.